kgmuchiri/ADeBloater/README.md

 # Android DBloater

-A script application to debloat your Android Device
+A shell script to debloat your Android Device

 Sometimes android devices come with some bloat.
 While some applications can be hidden, I think it's better to have the option of uninstaling the OEM applications, but by default the most you can do is disable or hide them.